ZoetropeLabs/zoetrope.io/index.md

 # Only the homepage template has this at the moment
 # The hero_cta_* keys control the text that appears
 hero_cta_image: /assets/img/demo-screens/Timeline.png
-hero_cta_heading: Our clients trust us with their products... and reputation.
+hero_cta_heading: Our clients trust us with their products...and their reputation.
 hero_cta_content: We work with some of the biggest blue chips and brightest startups to enable connected products to generate business value
 hero_cta_link: /client-stories
 hero_cta_link_text: Read a case study